gleekl/chronos/README.md

 # Capstone: Chronos

-This is a team project built within 4 days in a group of 3 student software engineers.
-We all love traveling and documenting our trips, so we made a Travel Log to make documenting trips easier for people like us!
+This is a HR management app built over a week and a half.
 </br>

-Please use the login details below to use the app.
+Link to the app can be found [here](https://chronos-hr.herokuapp.com/).

+Login details below:

 Username: demo
 Password: demo